WycliffeAssociates/Tech-Advance-Training/docs/BTT-Writer.rst

 BTT-Writer
 ##########

+BTT-Writer is the main software we use to prepare translation to be uploaded to WACS.
+It can be used during the translation process, and it can also be used to enter a translation that has already been done (for example, on paper).
+It can even be used for simple printing of translated material.
+The main reason we encourage people to use BTT-Writer, and to be clear on how it works, is that it works hand-in-hand with WACS.

-In order to complete this section, you will need an email address that you can check while doing this work.
+In order to complete this section, you will need an **email address** that you can check while doing this work.
 (Of course, you will need some kind of Internet connection, too.)

 If BTT-Writer will only be used off-line, i.e. there will not be any uploads or downloads, you don’t need an account on WACS, and you won’t need an email for this section.
 However, the full power of BTT-Writer is only realized when you upload your work to WACS for safe-keeping.

-BTT-Writer can be downloaded from GitHub, at https://github.com/Bible-Translation-Tools/BTT-Writer-Desktop/releases/latest or https://github.com/Bible-Translation-Tools/BTT-Writer-Android/releases/latest.
+BTT-Writer can be downloaded from GitHub, at https://github.com/Bible-Translation-Tools/BTT-Writer-Desktop/releases/latest.
+If you are using an Android device, the most recent version is in the Google Play Store.
+(See below.)

 BTT-Writer Desktop and BTT-Writer Android work very similarly, but they are completely different programs.
 Most of this training is oriented towards use of BTT-Writer Desktop (which can be used on any computer that runs a recent version of Windows, macOS, or Linux).
-Where there are differences for BTT-Writer Android, we will try to make note of them.
+Where there are differences for BTT-Writer Android, we will try to make note of them. **If you notice something in the documentation that is different than what is seen on Android, please contact the Help Desk.**

 Every current version of BTT-Writer (including for Android) is available for download from Basic Translation Tools https://basictranslationtools.org.